Badei34/HSR-clicker/README.md

 	- To pause/unpause script hold/press 2.

 ### Miscellaneous
 - Script will/might not work for different resolutions.
-If it does not work try updating "cont.png"with your own screenshot.
+If it does not work try updating "cont.png" with your own screenshot.
 - I use this script and did not get banned but still use it at rou own risk.